Pocket veto: State legislatures

-Across the country, pocket veto powers are not uncommon in committees of state legislatures, which allows a committee to "kill" a bill, sometimes without even a public vote; in Colorado, the power was notably repealed in a citizen initiative constitutional amendment in 1988 driven by various reform groups.
+Across the United States, pocket veto powers are not uncommon in committees of state legislatures, which allows a committee to "kill" a bill, sometimes without even a public vote; in Colorado, the power was notably repealed in a citizen initiative constitutional amendment in 1988 driven by various reform groups.

 When a committee refuses to vote a bill out of committee, a discharge petition can be passed by the broader membership.
 The specifics vary from state to state; for example, in 2004, a report found that New York State places more restrictions than any other state legislature on motions to discharge a bill from a committee, which led to subsequent reforms.

 Indiana

-After nearly a century of pocket vetoes, the Indiana Supreme Court ruled pocket vetoes unconstitutional in 1969.
-Governor Edgar Whitcomb requested that the General Assembly pass an act repealing all laws that were enacted because of the Supreme Court decision, some of which were nearly a century old.
+After nearly a century of pocket vetoes, the Indiana Supreme Court ruled pocket vetoes unconstitutional in 1969, which turned into law several bills that had been pocket vetoed, some of which were nearly a century old.
+Indiana Governor Edgar Whitcomb then requested that the Indiana General Assembly pass an act repealing all laws that were enacted because of the Supreme Court decision.
 The assembly complied with the request and passed a blanket repeal.